 Employee misconduct is one of the most complex areas that employers must navigate.
-A well-written code of conduct helps remove confusion around how to handle misconduct by establishing standards of behaviour and consequences for breaches.
-It also provides legal protections in the case of unfair dismissal claims.
+The purpose of a workplace code of conduct is to remove any confusion around how to handle misconduct.
+This is done by establishing standards of behaviour and consequences for breaches.
+An employee code of conduct policy also provides legal protections in the case of unfair dismissal claims.

 A code of conduct is an overarching document that often refers to other workplace policies.
 “Often a code of conduct can encompass a whole lot of other policies around bullying and sexual harassment…under the title of Code of Conduct,” says Alex Hattingh, Chief People Officer at Employment Hero.
 “It nicely summarises what is expected of employees.”

-A code of conduct must tick a range of boxes.
+A code of conduct for employees must tick a range of boxes.
 It must comply with relevant legislation.
 It should be written in concise, easy-to-understand language and stored in locations that are easily accessible to all employees.
-As with any workplace policy, it should be communicated to all staff who should sign off on the code after receiving comprehensive training in its contents.
+Like an employee code of conduct policy, any workplace policy should be communicated to all staff.
+Employees should then sign off on the code after receiving comprehensive training in its contents.

-The Queensland Government’s Business Queensland website offers a useful overview of what a code of conduct should include:
+The Queensland Government’s Business Queensland website offers a useful overview of what a code of conduct for employees should include: